Darra - Sumner

 An assessment of population growth drivers in Darra - Sumner reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Darra-Sumner's population was around 5,314 as of August 2025, according to AreaSearch's analysis.
-This figure reflects an increase of 615 people from the 2021 Census count of 4,699.
-The change is inferred from ABS's estimated resident population of 5,012 in June 2024 and an additional 152 validated new addresses since the Census date.
-This results in a population density ratio of 712 persons per square kilometer.
-Darra-Sumner's growth rate of 13.1% since the 2021 Census exceeded the national average of 8.6%.
-Overseas migration contributed approximately 67.2% of overall population gains during recent periods in this area.
+Darra-Sumner's population is around 5,311 as of November 2025.
+This reflects an increase of 612 people (13.0%) since the 2021 Census, which reported a population of 4,699 people.
+The change was inferred from the estimated resident population of 5,012 from the ABS as of June 2024 and an additional 151 validated new addresses since the Census date.
+This level of population equates to a density ratio of 711 persons per square kilometer.
+Darra-Sumner's growth exceeded the national average (8.9%) since the 2021 census, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 67.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Considering projected demographic shifts, Darra-Sumner is expected to grow by approximately 525 persons to reach the year 2041.
-This would represent a total growth of 4.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections are applied for each age cohort.
+Considering projected demographic shifts, a population increase of just below the median is expected by 2041, with Darra-Sumner growing by 525 persons and recording a gain of 4.3% over the 17 years.

 Frequently Asked Questions - Population